 - Campus Police and other offices routinely review safety procedures for buildings on campus. - Campus Police will communicate en masse with the College community if there are non-Clery crimes happening of which students, faculty and staff should be aware (ex.
-Online scams affecting multiple students, etc). - Emergency procedures posters are posted around campus in high traffic areas.
-An example of this poster is included towards the back of this report. - Resident Assistants receive yearly and ongoing training in critical response procedures, crisis management, conflict resolution and facilities maintenance - Residence Life staff make multiple nightly rounds of all residential facilities and report and safety, conduct or maintenance issues to appropriate offices - Alcohol and drug education programming is provided through the student conduct system, and Wellness Center - New students receive important safety and security information through the New Student Orientation process.
+Online scams affecting multiple students, etc). - Emergency procedures posters are posted around campus in high traffic areas like classroom buildings and in each residential suite.
+An example of this poster is included towards the back of this report. - Resident Assistants receive yearly and ongoing training in critical response procedures, crisis management, conflict resolution, Title IX and facilities maintenance - Residence Life staff make multiple nightly rounds of all residential facilities and report and safety, conduct or maintenance issues to appropriate offices - Alcohol and drug education programming is provided through the student conduct system and Wellness Center

+New students receive important safety and security information through the New Student Orientation process.
 This applies to all new students to Belmont Abbey College including: residential, commuter, transfer and newly matriculated students.